LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ##### One-lined shortcut

-      The default one-lined shortcut is used for navigational purposes and is white with blue bold text.
+      The one-lined shortcut is used for navigational purposes and is white with blue bold text.
 Its relative size is somewhat bigger than the other versions.

       ##### Multiple-lined shortcut